denoland/vscode_deno/README.md

   the extension will disable the built-in VSCode JavaScript and TypeScript language services, and will use the Deno Language Server (`deno lsp`) instead.
   _boolean, default `false`_
+- `deno.codeLens.implementations`: Enables or disables the display of code lens information for implementations for items in the code. _boolean, default `false`_
 - `deno.codeLens.references`: Enables or disables the display of code lens information for references of items in the code. _boolean, default `false`_
 - `deno.codeLens.referencesAllFunctions`: Enables or disables the display of